Intersection conductance and canonical alternating paths, methods for general finite Markov chains: New Canonical path bounds

 \section{New Canonical path bounds}

-When ergodic flow leaving a set is not heavily concentrated at a few vertices then our $r$-conductance can improve substantially over the conductance method of \cite{JS88.1}.
-In this section we explore such a situation by considering the case when canonical paths are well distributed among the vertices, and thus the ergodic flow induced by canonical paths is not heavily concentrated at any vertex.
-A notion of vertex congestion will thus be required:
+When ergodic flow leaving a set $A$ is not heavily concentrated at a few vertices then use of threshold conductance methods can improve substantially over use of conductance.
+In this section we explore such a situation by considering the case when canonical paths are well distributed among the vertices, and thus the ergodic flow appearing on edges of canonical paths is not heavily concentrated at any vertex.

+What is most novel about our approach is that it applies to general finite Markov chains, i.e. non-reversible and non-lazy, a result made possible by using the paths to bound intersection threshold conductance $\overphi_t(A)$.
+Ordinary canonical paths cannot be used in this setting as there are walks which do not converge but for which it is easy to construct canonical paths, such as the simple random walk on a cycle with an even number of vertices (i.e. $\P(i,i-1\mod n)=\P(i,i+1\mod n)=1/2$) and the clockwise walk on a cycle of odd length (i.e. $\P(i,i+1\mod n)=1$).
+However, if path length is required to have some {\em parity} (all even or all odd) then the simple walk on an even cycle no longer has natural canonical paths, while a requirement that the path {\em alternate} between edges of $\P$ and $\P^*$ likewise prevents the clockwise walk from having canonical paths.
+In fact, these two conditions will be sufficient.

+\begin{definition} A {\em canonical alternating path} $\gamma_{xy}$ is an even length path from $x$ to $y$ alternating between valid transitions of $\P$ and $\P^*$: